spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 Another option instead of using the UI to initialize your project you can do the following:

-1. Click the [here](https://start.spring.io/starter.zip?fakeusernameremembered=&fakepasswordremembered=&type=maven-project&language=java&bootVersion=2.1.4.RELEASE&baseDir=demo-source&groupId=com.example&artifactId=usage-detail-sender&name=usage-detail-sender&description=Demo+project+for+Spring+Boot&packageName=com.example.demosource&packaging=jar&javaVersion=1.8&inputSearch=&style=amqp&style=cloud-stream) to download the preconfigured usage-detail-sender.zip.
+1. Click the [here](https://start.spring.io/starter.zip?fakeusernameremembered=&fakepasswordremembered=&type=maven-project&language=java&bootVersion=2.1.4.RELEASE&baseDir=usage-detail-sender&groupId=io.spring.dataflow.sample&artifactId=usage-detail-sender&name=usage-detail-sender&description=Sample+project+for+Spring+Cloud+Stream+Source&packageName=io.spring.dataflow.sample&packaging=jar&javaVersion=1.8&inputSearch=&style=amqp&style=cloud-stream) to download the preconfigured usage-detail-sender.zip.

 2. Unzip the usage-detail-sender.zip file and import the project into your favorite IDE

 #### Biz Logic

-1. In your favorite IDE create the `com.example.demo.domain` package
+1. In your favorite IDE create the `io.spring.dataflow.sample.domain` package
-1. Create a `UsageDetail` class in the `com.example.demo.domain` using your favorite IDE that looks like the contents in [UsageDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/usage-detail-sender/src/main/java/com/example/demo/domain/UsageDetail.java).
+1. Create a `UsageDetail` class in the `io.spring.dataflow.sample.domain` using your favorite IDE that looks like the contents in [UsageDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/usage-detail-sender/src/main/java/com/example/demo/domain/UsageDetail.java).
     This `UsageDetail` model contains `userId`, `data` and `duration`.
 1. Create the `Source` application produces usage detail for each user including call duration, data usage.